Comic-Con-Museum/fan-forge-backend/README.md

-# Comic-Con Museum Fan Curation - Backend
+# Comic-Con Museum Fan Forge - Backend

 > Note: This was written by one guy with no input from anyone else.
 If you're
 > still seeing this note, it means that there's still no input from anyone